 &lt;sup>55.
 N.J.S.A.
 40A:62-2(d).
 To hold a referendum, the town council must pass an ordinance calling for the referendum to be on the ballot at least 60 days before the general election.
-Such a referendum may only be submitted to the voters once in any 10-year period.
+Such a referendum may only be submitted to the voters once every three years.